TheCodeKing/BetterMembership.Net/usage.md

 The name of the column to use for storing the unique identifier of the user, specified in calls to WebSecurity.InitializeDatabaseConnection.

-##### UserEmailColumn <small>Email</small>
+##### UserEmailColumn <small>Not Set</small>

 The name of the column to use for storing the email address of the user, which will then be mapped to MembershipProvider APIs.
+If not set, then any FindByEmail APIs will treat email as username, and the email property of MembershipUser will be null.

 ##### AutoCreateTables <small>true</small>